Raven Protocol Price Hits $0.0002 on Major Exchanges (RAVEN)

 - Bitsubishi (BITSU) traded up 37.7% against the dollar and now trades at $98.34 or 0.00428675 BTC.

 Raven Protocol’s total supply is 10,000,000,000 coins and its circulating supply is 4,494,272,006 coins.
+Raven Protocol’s official website is www.ravenprotocol.com.
+The official message board for Raven Protocol is medium.com/ravenprotocol.
 Raven Protocol’s official Twitter account is @Raven_Protocol.
-The official website for Raven Protocol is www.ravenprotocol.com.
-Raven Protocol’s official message board is medium.com/ravenprotocol.

-It is usually not presently possible to purchase alternative cryptocurrencies such as Raven Protocol directly using US dollars.
-Investors seeking to acquire Raven Protocol should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Raven Protocol directly using U.S. dollars.
+Investors seeking to acquire Raven Protocol should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Raven Protocol using one of the exchanges listed above.

 Receive News & Updates for Raven Protocol Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Raven Protocol and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.